Jacob Lipkin

 He also exhibited widely during the 1950s with a variety of artists.
 Over nearly four decades he participated in over 70 group exhibitions and had 21 one-man shows.

 In 1968 Lipkin had a 30-year retrospective in Philadelphia at the grand lobby of the Provident National Bank where he exhibited 40 sculptures.
 Lipkin's Socrates, The Prophet, 1968, was originally installed by the Provident National Bank at JFK Plaza and now stands in Cret Park at Ben Franklin Parkway.
 This eight foot tall, 13,000-pound sculpture of Socrates stands in Philadelphia amongst other famous artists including Henry Moore, Jacob Epstein and Jacques Lipchitz.

 Jacob Lipkin's work resides in private and public collections and museums.
-His sculptures in museums include the Head of a Pony, 1947, in grey granite at The Fogg Museum at Harvard; the Camel, 1947, in white marble, and the Ram, 1945, in sandstone and lead at The Parrish Art Museum on Southampton, New York; the Ape, 1953, in the collection of the Philadelphia Zoo; Head of the Prophet Isaiah 1952 at the Jewish Museum in New York City; the Pelican circa 1954 at the St. Lawrence University, Richard F. Brush Art Gallery, Canton, New York; and Bear Cub 1966 at the Smithsonian Institution, National Zoological Park, Washington, D.C.
+His sculptures in museums include the Head of a Pony, 1947, in grey granite at The Fogg Museum at Harvard; the Camel, 1947, in white marble, and the Ram, 1945, in sandstone and lead at The Parrish Art Museum on Southampton, New York; the Ape, 1953, in the collection of the Philadelphia Zoo; Head of the Prophet Isaiah 1952 at the Jewish Museum in New York City; the Pelican circa 1954 at the St. Lawrence University, Richard F. Brush Art Gallery, Canton, New York; Bear Cub 1966 at the Smithsonian Institution, National Zoological Park, Washington, D.C; and several works at the National Gallery of Art - see his artist information page for photos of the works there.
+His work at the Gallery contributed to the Index of American Design.

 Lipkin's other work residing at museums include The East River, N.Y.C. painting 1928 at the Luce Center of the New-York Historical Society; John Brown bas-relief at the Howard University Law Society in Washington, D.C.;

 and a sculpture at the Maritime Industry Museum, Fort Schuyler, N.Y.;

 Phil Katzman independent filmmaker and associate professor of radio, television, film at Hofstra University, documented Lipkin's life and work in his film, From Stone: Jacob Lipkin, an American Sculptor, which aired on PBS in 1988.

 Lipkin told Kermit Jaediker, a reporter at the New York Daily News in January 1960, “Life is funny.
 All my life I have been banging away to get into the hall of fame.
 One day I fail to pay a bill, and fame sneaks in my back door.”